foundling/task/README.md

 + improve config to allow at least the following:
   - an optional history on two levels:
-    + one: precede a completed task with an 'x' instead of deleting it, so you can see what you completed
+    + one: precede a completed memt with an 'x' instead of deleting it, so you can see what you completed
-    + two: offer some stats on when the tasks were completed use a decorator to write dates/times somewhere upon each write (maybe use a decorator)
+    + two: offer some stats on when the memts were completed use a decorator to write dates/times somewhere upon each write (maybe use a decorator)